abissell/switch-experiment/README.md

 Java source code for micro benchmark tests yielding strange results when switching on int

-See discussion on related stackoverflow performance question: http://stackoverflow.com/questions/15621083/why-does-java-switch-on-ordinal-ints-appear-to-run-faster-with-added-cases
+See discussion on related StackOverflow performance question: http://stackoverflow.com/questions/15621083/why-does-java-switch-on-ordinal-ints-appear-to-run-faster-with-added-cases

-Oracle engineers have considered changing a HotSpot compiler flag default value as a result of the question: http://mail.openjdk.java.net/pipermail/hotspot-compiler-dev/2013-May/010670.html
+Oracle engineers have considered changing a HotSpot compiler flag default value as a result of the SO discussion: http://mail.openjdk.java.net/pipermail/hotspot-compiler-dev/2013-May/010670.html

 Copyright 2013 Andrew Bissell